-They want to learn more about your artwork, so share pictures, videos, and stories that will connect your readers to your artwork.
+They want to learn more about your finished product, so share pictures, videos, and stories that will connect your readers to your artwork.

-When you are talking about your art, write as if you are only talking to them so they can connect with you personal level.
+When talking about your art, write as if you are only talking to them to connect with you.

-The more you can connect with your audience the more opt they art to purchase from you.
+The more you can connect with your audience, the more likely they will purchase from you.

 Showcase Older Artwork In Your Art Newsletter

 So many artists get caught up, only showcasing new artwork in their newsletter.

-People who just signed up did not see art you created a year or two ago.
+People who just signed up did not see the art you created a year ago.

-Even if a painting sold, showcase it, and tell the story behind it.
+Even if a painting is sold, showcase it, and tell the story behind it.

 Make sure that you emphasize that it is sold.

 If someone likes the style of the piece that has been sold, they will be more likely to purchase a similar piece when it first becomes available.

-Showcasing older artwork will also help you to clear out some of your inventory that has been hanging around.
+Showcasing older artwork will also help you remove some of your inventory.